mcocdawc/chemcoord/README.md

 ## Installation guide
-A working python installation is required (2.7 and 3.x are possible) .
+A working python installation is required (2.7 and >=3.5 are possible).

 It is highly recommended to use this module in combination with [Ipython](http://ipython.org/) and [jupyter](http://jupyter.org/).